papis/papis/doc/source/configuration.rst

   # "cygstart"
   #
   opentool = rifle
+  # Specify a PDF editing program for PDF filetypes
+  opentool-pdf = evince
   # Use ranger as a file browser, a nice python program
   file-browser = ranger
   # Ask for confirmation when doing papis add